uchihashahin01/Python-is-EZ/Hello world/03 - Initials.markdown

 # 🅰️ Creating Block Initials with Print and Comments 🅰️

 Welcome to the **Initials** challenge, a fun and creative way to practice using the **print()** function and **comments** in Python!
-This beginner-friendly problem asks you to display your initials in block letters, like a big, bold sign, while adding a comment to share a fun fact about yourself.
+This problem asks you to display your initials in block letters, like a big, bold sign, while adding a comment to share a fun fact about yourself.
 In this note, we’ll break down the problem, explain the requirements, and provide a step-by-step solution to craft your initials.
 Let’s make your name shine! ✨

 ---